Winchester Businesses: Be Part of Art in August!

 What is it?

 For more than 15 years, the Winchester Artists’ Network (WAN) has been working with Winchester businesses during the quiet doldrums of August to turn our beautiful, uniquely walkable downtown into a vibrant artist colony, showcasing local artists and businesses.
-During the entire month, artwork is displayed in many shop windows, while fluttering pink, yellow, and orange streamers announce “Art Here!
-Come in, there’s more to see.”
-Thursday evenings are enlivened by artist-led tours of the window displays; “meet the artists” receptions; and other events, like scavenger hunts.
+During the entire month, artwork is displayed in many shop windows, where fluttering pink, yellow, and orange streamers announce, “Art Here; come in, there’s more to see.”
+Thursday evenings are enlivened by artist-led tours of the window displays, “meet the artists” receptions, and other events, including scavenger hunts.

 How does it work?

-Participating businesses will display artwork from one or more artists (preferably some of which will be visible in window displays).
-Host businesses pay a fee of $50 to defray the costs of posters, map guides to art displays, and other promotional materials (such as press releases and advertising).
-Artists pay a fee of $20.
+Participating businesses agree to display work from one or more artists (preferably some of which will be visible in window displays).
+Host businesses pay a fee of $50 to defray the costs of providing posters, map guides to where art is displayed, and other promotional materials (including press releases and advertising).
+Artists are charged $20.

-WAN will be responsible for pairing businesses and artists.
-We take into account the suitability of the artwork and display conditions (e.g., no watercolors or pastels in South facing windows) when matching artists with host businesses.
-The details of the artwork display–the number of pieces, where and how they are displayed–are agreed upon by the artist and host, with the final decision left to the host business.
-WAN has considerable experience and materials for display and may be called upon to help answer questions or concerns in displaying artwork.
+WAN will handle the matching of businesses and artists.
+We are careful with regard to the suitability of the art for the space and take into account display conditions (e.g., no watercolors or pastels in south-facing windows).
+The number of pieces of artwork, where placed, and how they are displayed for the month is also a matter for negotiation—the last word, again, residing with the host business.
+WAN has considerable experience and materials for display and may be called upon to help resolve difficulties in displaying artwork.

 What are the benefits of being a host?

 Acting as a business host for Arts in August offers many great benefits for you as a town business:

 - An opportunity to generate more attention and traffic to your business during a very quiet month.